GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

 To test PWAs as URL Handlers, be sure to [set the browser flag](#enabling-via-about:flags) as outlined above and then install the PWA at [https://mandymsft.github.io/pwa/](https://mandymsft.github.io/pwa/).
-By looking at its [Web App Manifest](https://github.com/mandymsft/pwa/blob/main/manifest.json), you can see that it handles URLs from the following URL patterns: `https://mandymsft.github.io` and `https://luhuangmsft.github.io`.
+By looking at its [web app manifest](https://github.com/mandymsft/pwa/blob/main/manifest.json), you can see that it handles URLs with the following URL patterns: `https://mandymsft.github.io` and `https://luhuangmsft.github.io`.
 Since the latter is on a different origin (`luhuangmsft.github.io`) than the PWA, the PWA on `mandymsft.github.io` needs to prove ownership, which happens via the `web-app-origin-association` file hosted at [https://luhuangmsft.github.io/.well-known/web-app-origin-association](https://luhuangmsft.github.io/.well-known/web-app-origin-association).

-To test that it is indeed working, send yourself a test message using an instant messaging app of your choice or an email that you view in an email client that is not web-based like Mail on macOS on your device with either of the links `https://mandymsft.github.io` or `https://luhuangmsft.github.io`.
+To test that it is indeed working, send yourself a test message using an instant messaging app of your choice or an email viewed in an email client that is not web-based like Mail on macOS.
+The email or text message should contain either of the links `https://mandymsft.github.io` or
+`https://luhuangmsft.github.io`.
 Both should open in the installed PWA.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/EjFQNwv2IfINKykzsxxs.png", alt="The Windows Skype instant messenger app next to the installed demo PWA, which is opened in standalone mode after clicking a link handled by it in a Skype chat message.", width="800", height="498" %}